chanturia/TAU_PHP_API_CLIENT/docs/Api/CouponApi.md

-Creates a new Category for Coupons by included category parameters consisting of category name, description, subcategories.
-Returns CouponCategory Object with category id, name, description and subcategories.
+Creates a new Category for Coupons by included category parameters

 ### Example
 ```php